karussell/snacktory/README.md

+# Future

+Snacktory is no longer actively maintained by @karussell.

+[Crux](https://github.com/chimbori/crux) is a fork under active development and is the recommended alternative.

+- Available under the same permissive Apache 2.0 License.
+- Adds several new features, such as Rich Text output (HTML), preserves links, extracts more metadata content, etc.
+- Optimized for Android.
+Decoupled from optional dependencies such as HttpUrlConnection, log4j, etc.
+- Actively developed by [Chimbori](https://github.com/chimbori), the developers of [Hermit, a Lite Apps Browser for Android](https://hermit.chimbori.com/).
+- Already being used in multiple apps.
+- Crux has a different architecture from Snacktory: it is designed as a collection of several separate APIs instead of a single one.
+Clients can pick and choose which ones they wish to use.
+- As a result, Crux is not a drop-in replacement for Snacktory, but fairly easy to migrate to.

 # Snacktory

 This is a small helper utility for people who don't want to write yet another java clone of Readability.